puritysdisciple/spark/readme.md

 $compiler->build();
 ```

+## Contributing and Customizing

+Spark follows the PSR-2 coding style.
+You can keep your code in check using [Fabien Potencier's PHP-CS-Fixer](https://github.com/fabpot/PHP-CS-Fixer).
+Unit tests are run using [PHPUnit](http://phpunit.de/manual/current/en/writing-tests-for-phpunit.html).

 Almost all spark objects depend on an instance of `cbednarski\Spark\Config`, which sets up a bunch of paths and configuration values for you.
 However, most spark objects don't depend on anything else at runtime.
 All you need to do is point is initialize a Config object using your `spark.yml` file and you're good to go.

+To orient yourself with the code, start by looking at the compiler and config tests under `tests/cbednarski/Spark/CompilerTest.php` and `tesst/cbednarski/Spark/ConfigTest.php`.
+These two classes are where the bulk of the work is done.
+The CLI, where command execution happens, lives under `bin/spark`.

-Need to work with paths?
-We've got some great filesystem helpers in the
+If you need to with filesystem paths we've got some great filesystem helpers in the
 `FileUtils` class.